 Everyone loves a party.
 It’s a celebration.
 It’s fun.
-And if it’s done right, guests can’t wait for the next one.
-But have you ever had to host a party?
+And if it’s done right, guests can’t wait for the next party.
+But did you ever host a party?
 I’m sure you have.
 Hosting the party isn’t nearly as glamorous as going to a party.

 It’s a lot of work to host a party.
-A great party is directly correlated to the amount of time and effort the host puts into planning, preparing, paying attention to details and promoting – yes, promoting – the party to guests.
+A great party is directly related to the amount of time and effort the host puts into planning the details and promoting – yes, promoting – the party to guests.

 How to Host a Party

-Let’s go over some of the details it takes to host a party, and compare it to the radio experience.
+Let’s go over some of the details it takes to host a party on the air.

-Is there a guide to your show on your web site that’s updated each day with information so they can come to the party?
-Do they know what to expect?
-Is it clear?
+Is there a guide to the show on the station’s web site with updated information so listeners can come to the party?

 Fun doesn’t just happen at a party or on the air.
 It’s the result of careful planning and preparation.
 You can’t throw a party, invite a few people and hope for something good to happen.
 You have to set up the entertainment to match your theme and excite your guests.

-Does the production match your party theme?
-Are you using it properly?
-Have you taken care of little things like music beds and production effects that can set a tone?
-Does it accent your party or does it overwhelm in an obnoxious way?
+Does the production match the theme of the party?
+Have you taken care of little things like music beds and production effects that set the tone?
+Does it accent the party or does it overwhelm in an obnoxious way?

-You’ve sent the invitations, but that doesn’t mean anyone will show up.
-Just because you ran a promo or mentioned the feature that airs at 7:20 doesn’t mean they are coming for it.
+The invitations have been sent, but that doesn’t mean anyone will show up.
+Just because a promo aired for a feature that airs at 7:20 doesn’t mean listeners are coming for it.

-You have to follow up on the appointment tune in events are set, it’s important to constantly remind them that the party is happening.
-Your guests have other things they could be doing.
+A party host has to follow up on the invitation.
+Once appointment tune in events are set, it’s important to constantly remind them that the party is happening.
+Guests have other things they could be doing.

 Remember that the party is not for you.
-It’s for your guests.
-Your job is to provide a great experience.
+It’s for guests.
+A host’s job is to provide a great experience.
 Do this well and guests will love the host for it.
-They’ll tell their friends that they have to come to the next party.
-And they’ll look forward to the next party you throw, which happens to be tomorrow.
+They’ll tell their friends about it.
+And they’ll look forward to the next party, which happens to be tomorrow.

-Make sure you don’t spend all your time talking about yourself and how cool you are, because one by one, all of your guests will leave.
+Great hosts don’t spend their time talking about themselves.
+Do that and one by one, all guests will leave.
 Nobody wants to be around self-absorbed party hosts.

 As soon as the party is over, clean up begins.
-It’s time to pick up the pieces and immediately start planning the next one.
-The process starts over, and you have to send out new invitations for the next party…because it’s happening tomorrow.
+It’s time to pick up the pieces and start planning the next one.
+The process starts over, with new invitations.

-But before the invitations go out for tomorrow’s party, it’s a good idea to review today’s party and consider how the next one can be better.
+But before the invitations go out for tomorrow’s party, it’s a good idea to review today’s show and consider how the next one can be better.

 Your guests’ (audience) enthusiasm for your event (show) will only be as great as your attention to planning (preparation) and detail (execution).

 It’s a lot of work host a party.
 And it’s hard to to insure an event is a success.
 Don’t take it for granted and expect them to just “find” you.